 Reach and attendance will go beyond physical venues

 Apple’s Keynotes attract millions of digital eyeballs.
 Google streamed their Google Marketing Live event for the first time last May.
 In the near future, thanks to a multitude of streaming platforms and 5G connectivity, even small or medium trade shows and events will be able to reliably reach remote customers.

 Screens will be no barrier to interaction.
 Businesses can hold question and answer panels and entertain questions from both live and remote audience.
 VR tech can allow people at home and those at the venue to have similar product sampling experiences.

 Brands can personalise at scale

 Events will become bespoke experiences.
-The wealth of user data available will enable businesses to customise events based on needs–from a person’s preferred type of coffee, to which topics they want to hear about.
+The wealth of user data available will enable event marketers and businesses to customise events based on needs–from a person’s preferred type of coffee, to which topics they want to hear about.

 Scheduling apps can automatically sign users up for talks they want to attend.
 A digital, interactive map can direct people to booths based on pre-selected interests.
 Attendees don’t waste time going around checking every booth, and marketers can increase revenue by focusing on people who are more likely to convert.